Management

 1. Dominant

-The D style is a fast past and direct individual.
+The D style is a fast-paced and direct individual.

-When you find yourself coming into conflict with a Dominant personality, keep these key points:
+When you find yourself coming into conflict with a Dominant personality, keep in mind these key points when communicating with them:

-• When communicating with a Dominant personality, it is best to keep things short and to the point.
+• Keep things short and to the point.

 • Focus on objectives and what needs to be done.